bkono/laptop/README.md

 the order you want the install to proceed.
 Use the existing components as an example, and add more for any functionality or configuration that helps get your development environment setup 'just right'.

+Once your Manifest file is setup, run bin/build.sh.
+This will cause all Manifest.xxxx files to rebuild into single scripts named by their extension.
+Execute the newly created version, and enjoy!

 Original Credits
 -------